A new look at unitarity in quantization commutes with reduction for toric manifolds: `` " for toric manifolds: a new perspective

-We will consider Mabuchi geodesic rays of toric K\"ahler structures generated by Hamiltonian functions which are convex along a strictly smaller subset of coordinates in the space of momentum coordinates.
+We will consider Mabuchi geodesic rays of toric K\"ahler structures generated by Hamiltonian functions which are smooth convex functions on $\Delta$.
 As we will describe, Theorem 1.2 in \cite{BFMN} generalizes and one obtains a mixed toric polarization at infinite Mabuchi geodesic time (refer to \cite{BFMN,LW1,W1}).

-We will consider the case when this subset of coordinates corresponds to a set of primitive vectors which can be extended to a basis of primitive vectors in the lattice $\mathbb{Z}^n \subset \mathbb{R}^n$.
-This will allow us to better control the behaviour of the limit polarization and of the corresponding polarized sections for half-form corrected quantization.
-Consider the moment map coordinates